daru23/react-context-modal/README.md

 Based in example: https://reactjs.org/docs/render-props.html

 # Whiteboard
+This example was base in `https://socket.io/demos/whiteboard/` adapted to ReactJS

 To be able to use streaming of the board clone and run the server:

 https://github.com/daru23/express-socket-io